 I’m a versatile and experienced writer.
 My current main area of expertise is the environment, sustainability and energy issues, but I have ample past experience in writing on everything from theatre, economics, science, the sociology and biology of HIV, technology and personal finance to copywriting for television and print media.

-I am passionate about for clarity and accessibility, for making often technically inaccessible materials as clear and lucid as possible, for finding imaginative, sometimes provocative, new ways to explain things and keep my audience fascinated and engaged.
+I am passionate about clarity and accessibility, for making often technically inaccessible materials as clear and lucid as possible, for finding imaginative, sometimes provocative, new ways to explain things and keep my audience fascinated and engaged.
 I am extremely good at quickly researching sometimes highly technical areas of science or policy and describing them clearly and compellingly for a general or more specialised audience.

 If you’re holding a conference on business development, scenario planning or sustainability, and looking for contributions to provoke discussion and stimulate new thinking, I’m available for public speaking on a range of issues, including the intersections between sustainability, climate change, democracy and economics.
 I can also help you write and prepare speeches.